MSVstudios/MSVS_contabo-snapshot-tools/README.md

    ```
    remember to modify cronjob file and contabo-snapshot.sh with your specific needs

+   Save this as docker-compose.yml in the same directory as your Dockerfile and other necessary files.
+Then, you can use the following commands:

+    Build the image:
+    ```
+    docker-compose build
+    ```

+    Run the container:
+    ```
+    docker-compose up -d
+    ```

+    This will create and run a container named contabo-snapshot-container using the image you built.
+The time zone of the container will be the same as the host's time zone due to the mounted volume.

 This script provides a flexible way to manage snapshots for your Contabo VPS instances, allowing you to automate the process of creating, deleting, and managing snapshots based on your requirements.
 It's a powerful tool for ensuring the safety and integrity of your VPS data.